-Gearset's Jira integration (available for Enterprise license users) automatically posts updates to Jira tickets when you run validations and deployments, with a link back to the full report in Gearset.
+Gearset's Jira integration (available for Teams or Enterprise license users) automatically posts updates to Jira tickets when you run validations and deployments, with a link back to the full report in Gearset.
 It makes tracking the status of your user stories and support tickets faster and easier.

 These setup instructions are specifically for hosted Jira hosted.
 Read our Jira on-premise documentation for instructions on how to configure Gearset with your self-hosted Jira instance.

 Initial Jira setup (team owner)